tabahi/IPAPhonemeMapper/README.md

 - Standardize phonetic transcriptions across different sources
 - Convert between different phonemic representation systems
 - Create consistent input features for speech recognition models

+Our project aims to develop a two-tier phoneme recognition system that prioritizes accuracy and scalability.
+The primary objective is to create a robust base system capable of recognizing fundamental phonemes, which will serve as the foundation for more sophisticated sound analysis.
+This base system will then be augmented with a complementary mechanism designed to detect and classify phonetic nuances and allophonic variations.

 ## Features